Entanglement and charge-sharpening transitions in U(1) symmetric monitored quantum circuits: Overview of Results

 where the quantity in parentheses is the \emph{quantum} number variance in a given trajectory.
 In the sharp phase, $[\delta {\cal Q}^2] = 0$ while in the fuzzy phase it remains non-zero at times of order $t \sim L$.

 The dynamics of charge sharpening at small $p$ can be qualitatively understood in terms of a simple classical model, in which one ignores the spatio-temporal correlations between measurements.
 One can then ask how many independent density measurements $\mathcal{N}_M$ are required to distinguish systems with $N$ particles on $L$ sites from those with $N - 1$ particles on $L$ sites, where $n \equiv N/L = {\cal O}(1)$.
-Assuming Gaussian density fluctuations (as in the $p = 0$ thermal state) we expect the $N$-particle and $(N-1)$-particle states to become distinguishable when $\mathcal{N}_M \sim L^2$.
-Since $\mathcal{N}_M = p L t$ in the circuits we consider, sharpening happens on a crossover timescale $t_\# \sim L/p$.
+Assuming Gaussian density fluctuations (as in the $p = 0$ thermal state) we expect the $N$-particle and $(N-1)$-particle states to become distinguishable when $\mathcal{N}_M \sim L^2$.\footnote{This can seen by the central limit theorem as follows: assuming each measurement outcome to be independent, the statistical error in the outcomes of the measurement of charge density goes as $1/\sqrt{\mathcal{N}_M}$.
+To distinguish the states with global charge $N$ and $N-1$, we require this error to become smaller than $\sim 1/L$.
+This gives $\mathcal{N}_M \sim L^2$.} Since $\mathcal{N}_M = p L t$ in the circuits we consider, sharpening happens on a crossover timescale $t_\# \sim L/p$.
 For timescales $t \geq t_\#$, we expect that $[\delta \mathcal{Q}^2] \sim \exp(-t/t_\#)$.
 This follows, e.g., from using the central limit theorem to estimate the probability that an $N$ particle state will give an average density of $n \pm 1/L$ after $p L t$ measurements.
 This simple model of the volume law phase predicts that a crossover to charge sharpening should take place on a timescale $t_\# \sim L/p$, consistent with our numerical findings (see Sec.~\ref{ednumerics} and~\ref{statmech_numerics}), and parametrically faster than purification.
 Importantly, at any finite $t/L$, $[\delta \mathcal{Q}^2]$ remains non-zero in the fuzzy phase (albeit exponentially small for $t\gg t_{\#}$).